INTRODUCTION TO LITTLE SEEDS

 At Little Seeds we understand what a major decision entrusting your child’s care to someone else is.
 We strive to become an extension of your family and provide your child with the support, security, confidence and love which is essential in their successful transition from home to Little Seeds.
 Educators are selected by their skill, qualification and experience in delivering quality programs for your child.
 The educators are seen as partners, nurturers and guides in your child’s learning.
 All educators have current CPR, first aid certificates and Working with Children blue cards.
 Little Seeds management encourage and support educators in continually improving their knowledge and skills in early childhood development.

-Daily updates on your child’s day via Kindyhub with photos, notes and stories
+Daily updates on your child’s day via Storypark with photos, notes and stories

 PROGRAMMING FOR PLAY

 The curriculum at Little Seeds is guided by the National Quality Framework, which includes the Early Years Learning Framework document Belonging, Being and Becoming.
 For more information head to: http://education.gov.au/early-years-learning-framework

 The program developed at Little Seeds allows children to develop naturally and have the opportunity to guide their own learning.
 Undirected play is an important element of this.
 Play allows children to use their creativity while developing their imagination, dexterity and physical, cognitive and emotional strengths.
 It is through play that children at a very early age learn to engage and interact with the world around them.